agnos-ai/northwind/README.md

 Execute SPARQL queries before and after each rule is added.

 Queries and rules can be found under their respective folders in this repository.

-TODO: Document queries and diagrams here
+Note that the rule used in each query is specified in the query name.

 ### Adding a rule
-To add each rule, execute the following in the command line after replacing the name of the rule:
+To add a rule, execute the following in your terminal after replacing the name of the rule in `<name-of-the-rule>.dlog`:

 ` curl -X POST -G --data-urlencode "default-graph-name=http://www.mysparql.com/resource/northwind/dataGraph" --user admin:admin -H "Content-Type:" -T "rules/<name-of-the-rule>.dlog" "localhost:12110/datastores/Northwind/content" `

-TODO: What the user need to install on each OS to be able to run curl?

 ## Cleanning up the local environment
 This following command will stop and remove all containers, remove all images, and delete all Volumes.

 `./local-cleanup.sh`

+TODO: Document queries and diagrams here